teo1927/Ansible/README.md

 # Ansible-Quick-Start.sh
 This Script Initializes A Developer Environemt Enabling Cutting Edge Automation Software On Pre-Configured Docker Containers.
 The Services Include Automation Applications Such As Ansible and Jenkins And Their Respective Community Projects Created Using This Platform.
-The Services are easily accessable and all share the same file system of the host machine.
+The Services are easily accessable and share the host machines file system.
 All edits are possible via virtual studio code in your web browser encouraging off prem collaboration and usablility.

 ### Features
 - Ansible Quick Start directory structure contains best practice environment for efficient horizontal scaling